-Existing historic commercial structures and new commercial infill development in the Munn Park Historic District and the Dixieland CRA Commercial Corridor are also subject to the standards in Article 11 of the Land Development Code.
-These properties are situated in commercial C-2, C-6 and C-7 zoning districts.
-In addition to general commercial uses, these zoning designations permit a variety of other single and mixed-use structures, as well as multi-family housing at densities similar to their respective contexts.
-Repurposing these historic commercial storefront buildings with new uses has been an ongoing trend throughout the country for over fifty years.
-While this process is also regulated by the Land development Code, it infuses new life in these structures, brings them into compliance with modern code standards and extends their functional utility; adaptive re-use strategies and compatible infill development are major contributors to preserving the integrity of these historic commercial areas.
+Existing historic commercial structures and new commercial infill development in the Munn Park Historic District, the Dixieland CRA Commercial Corridor, and some areas of the six residential districts are also subject to the Historic Preservation Standards.
+These properties are generally situated in C-1, C-2, C-6, C-7, and O-1 zoning districts.
+In addition to commercial and office uses, these zoning designations permit a variety of other single and mixed-use structures, as well as multi-family housing at densities similar to their respective contexts.

+Repurposing historic commercial buildings with new uses has been an ongoing trend throughout the country for over fifty years.
+While this process is also regulated by the Land development Code, it infuses new life in these structures, brings them into compliance with modern code standards and extends their functional utility; adaptive use strategies and compatible infill development are major contributors to preserving the integrity of these historic commercial areas.